julianurregoar/todo-list-condor/README.md

 ## Dependencies

-Run in a terminal **yarn install** to install all the dependencies needed.
+Browse to this project directory and run in a terminal **yarn install** to install all the dependencies needed.

 ## Available Scripts